andrewmat32/prime-shine/README.md

 ## Why It Matters

-Prime Shine isn’t just a portfolio—it's a concept piece showcasing:
+Prime Shine isn’t just a landing page—it's a concept piece showcasing:

 - My ability to design visually striking and immersive web experiences.
 - Expertise in advanced CSS/SCSS techniques to create scalable and maintainable animations.